Intangible-pg18/Intangible-pg18/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to dive into the world of Open Source Contribution
-- 🥅 2023 Goals: Become well versed with the commons norms of Backend Engineering and System Design
+- 🥅 2025 Goals: Get a better job
 - ⚡ Fun fact: I love to pass on my knowledge to others and play open world games like *Watch Dogs 2* and *Tom Clancy's The Division 2*

 ### My GitHub Status